 The Sun Fire 15K system allows up to 18 domains to be configured.
+The Sun Fire 12K system allows up to 9 domains to be configured.

 Domain configuration establishes mappings between the domains and the server's hardware components.
 Also included in domain configuration is the establishment of various system management parameters and policies for each domain.
-This chapter discusses all aspects of domain configuration functionality that the Sun Fire 15K system provides.
+This chapter discusses all aspects of domain configuration functionality that the Sun Fire 15 K/12 K system provides.